kalkidanderso/eaglepoint-assessment/task1_text_analyzer/DOCUMENTATION.md

 ## 2. Search log (Google / docs / Stack Overflow)

-as per the instructions in the email, here are the main searches I did while working on this:
+As per the instructions in the email, here are the main searches I did while working on this:

 1. **Whitespace splitting in Python**
    Search: `python split multiple spaces`